A message from our CEO & Founder, Joseph Chou.

 Your attitude and your approach to investing will have a significant impact on your long-term success as an investor.
-Without the right mindset, you’re likely to fall victim to one of the following five mistakes that I’ve seen so many other investors make.
+Without the right mindset, you’re likely to fall victim to one of the following five common mistakes made in investment management by so many investors.

 Lack of strategic thinking